kubernetes/website/docs/concepts/cluster-administration/manage-deployment.md

 title: Managing Resources
 ---

 You've deployed your application and exposed it via a service.
 Now what?
 Kubernetes provides a number of tools to help you manage your application deployment, including scaling and updating.
-Among the features we'll discuss in more depth are [configuration files](/docs/user-guide/configuring-containers/#configuration-in-kubernetes) and [labels](/docs/user-guide/deploying-applications/#labels).
+Among the features what we'll discuss in more depth are [configuration files](/docs/concepts/configuration/overview/) and [labels](/docs/concepts/overview/working-with-objects/labels/).

 You can find all the files for this example [in our docs repo here](https://github.com/kubernetes/kubernetes.github.io/tree/{{page.docsbranch}}/docs/user-guide/).